-In recent decades, immigrants have also played an important role in Alabama's manufacturing industry, which has been the second fastest growing industry in the state in the years since the recession.
-14 Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
+In recent decades, immigrants have also played an important role in Massachusetts' manufacturing industry.
+Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
 This is because foreign-born workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
-One study by the Partnership for a New American Economy and the Americas Society/Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.
-The more than 170,000 immigrants who were living in the state in 2010 were responsible for creating or preserving almost 8,000 manufacturing jobs.
+One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.
+13 The more than 975,000 immigrants who were living in the state in 2010 were responsible for creating or preserving almost 45,000 manufacturing jobs.